Desire456/task-manager-web-app/README.md

 Non yet

-##How to run our application
+## How to run our application TODO: looks like highlevel configuration without details - i can not run it
- - Download Tomcat Apache Server
+ - Download Tomcat Apache Server (version?)
- - Edit your Tomcat configuration
+ - Edit your Tomcat configuration (how? where?)
- - Move "script.sql" from resources package to Tomcat directory "bin/jdbc"
+ - Move "script.sql" from resources package to Tomcat directory "bin/jdbc" ("then why do we package it in resources in war?")